 The President did not welcome the idea of developing a selected group of sports.
 “It is the wrong approach.
 We need Olympic medals and we also need to support every sport.
 Priority attention should be paid to the sports that bring results at the Games.
 Other sports should be supported as well, especially if they are believed to produce good results,” he said.

-Alexander Lukashenko cited Vladislav Goncharov’s success at the 2016 Rio Olympics as an example of the current close attention to the trampoline sport in the country.
+Aleksandr Lukashenko cited Vladislav Goncharov’s success at the 2016 Rio Olympics as an example of the current close attention to the trampoline sport in the country.